SashaPatsel/coding-drills/w5_d5/01/README.md

 * Attack is the amount of damage a gun can do.
 The index of 0 in the array represents the minimum, the index of 1 in the array represents the maximum

 * Risk is the percentage chance a user has of taking damage back in return from a zombie.
-This will be recalculated
+This will be recalculated every round

 * Reliability is the chance a gun will do the damage that has been calculated from that gun's attack